joshi-kaushal/hello-nextjs/README.md

 Add this snippet in the file if you don't want to render a particular component.

 In this case, the Header component won't be rendered in `Posts` page.
+Only the Footer component will be rendered.

 ```js
 // Posts.js